taw00/beam-rpm/README.md

 &nbsp;

-## Disclaimer!
+## Disclaimers!

+[1] Please note that these builds have not been endorsed by the Beam Team.
+I have a reputation though in building Dash RPMs for years and years that have been blessed by that team.
+That being said, proceed with caution and as always...
+Trust no one.
+At least, be suspicious of everyone. :)

-These packages have been successfully built and tested, but I lay no claim that they are absolutely free of any bugs in the code, default configuration, documented configuration, or in the builds or how those builds are deployed/installed.
+[2] These packages have been successfully built and tested, but I lay no claim that they are absolutely free of any bugs in the code, default configuration, documented configuration, or in the builds or how those builds are deployed/installed.